Frank R. Dillon

-Dr. Dillon joined the Counseling Psychology faculty in Fall 2014.
+Dr. Dillon joined the Counseling Psychology faculty in 2014.
 His research addresses health disparities and mental health issues affecting racial, ethnic, and sexual minority groups in the United States.
-His principal research interests are (1) studying cultural and social determinants of health including substance use disorders and HIV risk behaviors, (2) developing culturally relevant and valid psychosocial measures, and (3) promoting multicultural competent counseling interventions and education.
-He has published on these topics in outlets such as the Journal of Counseling Psychology, The Counseling Psychologist, Cultural Diversity and Ethnic Minority Psychology, Psychology of Addictive Behaviors, Professional Psychology: Research and Practice, and Counselor Education and Supervision – among others.
+His principal research interests are (1) studying cultural and social determinants of health including substance use disorders and HIV risk behaviors and (2) promoting multicultural competent counseling research and practice.
+He has published on these topics in outlets such as the Journal of Counseling Psychology, The Counseling Psychologist, Psychotherapy, Psychotherapy Research, Cultural Diversity and Ethnic Minority Psychology, Psychology of Addictive Behaviors, Professional Psychology: Research and Practice, and Counselor Education and Supervision – among others.
 He also has received grant funding from the National Institutes of Health to study cultural and social determinants of health among Latinos in the US.
-He is a member of the National Hispanic Science Network, College of Problems of Drug Dependence, American Public Health Association, and the American Psychological Association.
+He is a member of the National Hispanic Science Network, American Public Health Association, and the American Psychological Association.
 He also serves on the editorial boards of the Journal of Counseling Psychology, Journal of Diversity in Higher Education, and The Counseling Psychologist.

 Dillon, F.R.
 (2013).
 Measurement equivalence of the Revised Helping Alliance Questionnaire across African American and Non-Latino White substance using adult outpatients.
 Journal of Substance Abuse Treatment, 45, 173-178. doi: http://dx.doi.org/10.1016/j.jsat.2013.02.002